 - a.
-Primary responsibility for total patient care is formally assigned to and documented by a single resident. - b.
+Primary responsibility for total patient care is formally assigned and documented to a single resident. - b.
 Patient-centred, comprehensive care, continuing and recall care. - c.
 Patient review policies, procedures, outcomes and corrective measures. - d.
 Adverse or ineffective outcomes are subject to routine review.